Executive Search in Canada’s Renewable Energy & Infrastructure

 • Map global and domestic leadership talent across renewable, infrastructure, and adjacent sectors.

-• Conduct psychometric and behavioral assessments to ensure capability and cultural alignment.
+• Conduct psychometric and behavioural assessments to ensure capability and cultural alignment.

 • Identify returning Canadian talent with global experience in sustainability and engineering.